 There are also props in live odds betting, such as how a reliever might perform (strikeouts, number of outs recorded).

 LISTED PITCHER/ACTION/NO ACTION

-Unlike all other professional sports, a baseball bet can be cancelled by a sportsbook or online betting service for a myriad of reasons, with your original wager returned to you.
+Unlike all other professional sports, MLB betting can be cancelled by a sportsbook or online betting service for a myriad of reasons, with your original wager returned to you.
 More often than not, a game that is rained out is regarded as “No Action,” meaning the wager has been cancelled.

 Like in football, when the starting quarterback is ruled out on a Friday, a baseball wager can be listed as “no action” if the listed starting pitcher is scratched shortly before a game begins.

 In fact, in online baseball wagering, there are options to bet with “listed pitchers” or “action.”
 If you make your bet with the “Listed pitches” option activated, you are basically saying that your bet online is contingent on the announced starting pitchers actually pitching in the game.
 If Blake Snell feels a twinge in his shoulder while warming up in the bullpen before the game and is pulled from his start, that game’s wager will likely be listed as “no action.”

 Alternatively, if you choose the “action” option on your bet, you are waiving the necessity that the announced starters actually pitch in the game.
 In this scenario, there is no threat of a “no action” situation, but if you were counting on Snell and his shoulder to help you win your bet, you could be left with a dead ticket.